Terms and Conditions

 - We will not pay you compensation where

-- We make a material change or cancel more than 8 weeks before departure or
+- We make a material change or cancel more than ten weeks before departure, or six weeks for a UK trip, or

 - in the event that We are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond Our control, the consequences of which We could not have avoided even with all due care or